We have a range of transcribing aids which can be found at: http://www.freebmd.org.uk/addons/

 There are a number of reasons for re-registering a birth, such as:

 In the early days of FreeBMD some of the scans that had to be transcribed were very difficult to read which lead to extensive use of UCF (Uncertain Character Format) symbols to indicate the uncertainty in the transcription.
 Later much clearer scans became available and were used for transcribing the same information albeit with much less uncertainty.
 There was therefore a need to "retire" the earlier transcriptions but in order to give credit to the transcribers this was done by marking the early transcriptions as "superseded".
-This means that the entries in the early transcriptions are not included in the search results but the details of each entry (accessed via the Information icon) give credit to the early transcribers as well as the transcribers of the displayed entry.
+This means that the entries in the early transcriptions are not included in the search results but the details of each entry (accessed via the icon) give credit to the early transcribers as well as the transcribers of the displayed entry.

 Last Updated 15th March 2022

-Search engine, layout and database Copyright © 1998-2022 Free UK Genealogy CIO, a charity registered in England and Wales, Number 1167484.
+Copyright © 1998-2024 Free UK Genealogy CIO, a charity registered in England and Wales, Number 1167484.

 We make no warranty whatsoever as to the accuracy or completeness of the FreeBMD data.
+Use of the FreeBMD website is conditional upon acceptance of the Terms and Conditions |